Characterising the infinite volume scaling limit of gradient models with non-convex energy

 \begin{prop} [Proposition 6.6 of \cite{ABKM}] On the assumptions of Theorem \ref{T:smooth} and for any choice of $L$,$h$,$A$ and $\rho$ consistent with it, the renormalisation maps $T_k(H_k,K_k,\bq)=(H_{k+1},K_{k+1})$ for $0\le k\le N-1$, where $H_{k+1}$ and $K_{k+1}$ are given by \eqref{E:H'} and \eqref{E:K'} respectively, are well-defined as $\mathcal{U}_{k,\rho,\kappa}\to \bM_0(\Bcal_{k+1},\mathfrak{V}_N)\times \bM(\Pcal_{k+1}^c,\mathfrak{V}_N)$ mappings and satisfy the identity

 \end{prop}

-The principal difference between our setting and \cite{ABKM}, so far as the impact on these constructions is concerned, has already been addressed in the preceding Steps.
-For clarity, a proof of Lemma \ref{L:K'} is given in Section \ref{S:6}.
-Proposition \ref{P:Tk} follows from it and Theorem \ref{T:smooth} in the same way as in \cite{ABKM} and a proof is therefore omitted.
+The principal difference between our setting and \cite{ABKM}, so far as the impact on these constructions is concerned, has already been addressed in the preceding steps.
+Proposition \ref{P:Tk} follows from Theorem \ref{T:smooth} and Lemma \ref{L:K'} in the same way as in \cite{ABKM} and a proof is therefore omitted.